Micah Hyde (American football): 2016

-The Green Bay Packers finished atop the NFC North with a 10–6 record.
+The Packers finished atop the NFC North with a 10–6 record.
 On January 8, 2017, Hyde made seven combined tackles and a pass deflection during a 36–13 victory against the New York Giants in the NFC Wildcard Game.
-The following week, he recorded four solo tackles, two pass deflections, and intercepted a pass by Dak Prescott during a 34–31 victory against the Dallas Cowboys in the NFC Divisional Round.
+The following week, he recorded four solo tackles, two pass deflections, and intercepted a pass by Dak Prescott during a 34–31 victory against the Cowboys in the NFC Divisional Round.
 The Green Bay Packers were eliminated after losing 44–21 to the Atlanta Falcons in the NFC Championship Game.

 After the 2016 season, Hyde became an unrestricted free agent.
 Packers' general manager Ted Thompson neglected to make Hyde a contract offer and later apologized for not being able to work out a deal.
 He was named as one of the most overlooked free agents on the market and was named one of the top sleeper free agents.
 It was reported by NFL analyst Ian Rapoport that Hyde had received two strong offers.